 Unfortunately my own arrival into Phnom Penh last month wasn’t nearly as elegant as a chauffeur-driven car across 1920s Indonchina.
 After a chaotic welcome of lengthy visa confirmation queues at the airport and bumper-to-bumper traffic across town, it was something of a relief to sweep up the gravel driveway to the hotel’s white-washed, colonnaded entrance.
 Inside the elegant lobby I was warmly greeted with a much-appreciated welcome drink by friendly, immaculately uniformed staff and led up an old and satisfyingly creaky main staircase to my room.

 I am greeted by a huge snowy white bed, polished hardwood floors, French windows that open onto a small balcony and a stunning bathroom with a decadent clawfoot bath tub as well as a more modern rainshower.
 Heritage touches include historical prints on the walls, antique homewares and old-fashioned, early 20th century telephones on the desk and night-stand.
 A fan duly rotates overhead but thankfully the air conditioning is also cranked up, a relief from the humidity outside.
-In short, the elegant 1920s aesthetic of the 175 rooms and suites are backed up by all mod cons.
+In short, the elegant 1920s aesthetic of the 175 rooms and suites is backed up by all mod cons.Â

 As with all grandes dames, Le Royal has its stories.
-On a tour with the hotel’s longstanding concierge I learn that before telephones were installed, guests would fling handwritten in-room dining orders over the central atrium to the lobby below.
-And the wonderful creak of the staircase was a useful indication to staff of the location of guests wandering about the building.
+On a tour during my stay with the hotel’s longstanding chief concierge, Sam Nheanika, I learn that before telephones were installed, guests would fling handwritten in-room dining orders over the central atrium to the lobby below.
+And the wonderful creak of the staircase was a useful indication to staff of the location of guests wandering about the building.Â

 A pool was added to the hotel in the 1960s